 Before I get to that, it’s probably clear that I was misinformed about a couple of things when I went to art school.
 The first one obviously being that painting was the true story of art.
 But the second one was even more deeply embedded in me, and it’s what I now think of as the Myth Of The Artist.
 You probably know the one.
 It’s the perception that artists are the irascible, (but lovable!) creative firebrands, who inevitably give society fits, even as they expand our perceptions of the world.
 I didn’t know much about art, but I thought I knew about artists, and artists were a bunch of rule-breaking libertines.
 Fuck yea!
 I wanted to be one too.
 What I found out when I got to school however, was that the above description really described a modernist artist, when art was about art, and pushing boundaries was the thing.
 By the time that I got to school however, all of the boundaries had gotten pushed already.That meant that the firebrands were out of a job.

 If the task of modernist artists was to seek out the cutting edge of art, then what do you do when there are no edges anymore?
 What you do is realize that modernism is over, that’s what.
-The new school that took over, very creatively named the postmodernists, took up the reins with all of the enthusiasm of a clean up crew after a really good party.
+That meant that the postmodernists took up the reins with all of the enthusiasm of a clean up crew after a really good party.
 The modernists had such a clear mission, such a purpose.
 The postmodernists didn’t.
 So what was the way forward for us?

 It was around this time that I remember going to a Dave Hickey lecture, and during the Q & A immediately following, a young art student asked him what he thought the next thing in art was going to be.
 He looked off into space for a few seconds.
 Then he said slowly, “Well, all the easy stuff has been done…”